-The Gold Ribbon sub-lists highlight high-performing, high poverty schools that are traditional neighborhood campuses; magnet schools and charter schools are not included in the Gold Ribbon sub-lists.
+The Gold Ribbon sub-lists highlight high-performing, high poverty schools that are traditional neighborhood campuses; magnet schools, early college high schools and charter schools are not included in the Gold Ribbon sub-lists.
 High poverty schools are identified as campuses that are more than 75% economically disadvantaged.
 Those campuses that receive an A or a B in the CHILDREN AT RISK rankings are considered high performing, high poverty.